-Most boats carry aluminum 12 litre (80 cu. ft.) tanks.
-However, 15 litres (100 cu. ft.) steel tanks and enriched air nitrox is available for rent on some boats.
-If you have a DIN regulator, you should bring an adaptor.
+Most boats carry aluminum 12 liter (80 cu. ft.) tanks.
+However, 15 liters (100 cu. ft.) steel tanks and enriched air nitrox is available for rent on some boats.
+If you have a DIN regulator, you should bring an adapter.

 You have to be fairly experienced to dive Mexico's Pacific coast, as you will be challenged not only by big underwater creatures but also the conditions of the water.
 Diving at Guadalupe however, is for both divers (surface and submerged cage experiences) and non-divers (surface cage experiences only).

 CUSTOMER TESTIMONIALS OF DIVE THE WORLD

 ...
 I found Dive The World through the website which is excellent.
 Efficiency and response to emails.
 All travel arrangements, transfers etc were seamless.
 Yes I would use Dive The World again and would recommend them to friends ... -- Linda Masterson, UK.
 [More customer reviews]